 Sun Life Financial

-Charleen consistently exceeded expectations throughout her career and being instrumental in winning the largest pension plan that ever came to market in Canadian history.
-All of which was accomplished with the tremendous support of strong teams throughout the Sun Life organization.
-She proudly developed trusted relationships both within her organization and especially with her many clients across the country.
-Charleen believes that without trust, relationships cannot be built and business will never flourish.
-Supporting individuals, with whom she has worked, to reach their potential by guiding them to find solutions that meet and exceed the needs of the client as well as their own organization.
-She sees potential in both women and men of varying backgrounds and helping them define their strengths and developing their expertise with the goal of ultimately building their confidence.
+Charleen has supported individuals she has worked with at Sun Life Financial, to reach their potential by guiding them to find solutions that meet and exceed the needs of the client as well as their own.
+Seeing the potential in both women and men of varying backgrounds, Charleen helped them define their strengths and develop their expertise with the goal of ultimately building their confidence.

 Senior VP, Sales

 As senior Vice-President, Sales, at STEMCELL Technologies, Joan Sheehan has helped grow what was a small startup with one product line and three employees in 1993 into a powerhouse biotechnology company today, with a sales staff of 200 people selling 2,000 products globally.
 Her sales staff consistently average revenue growth of 20 per cent every year.
 Joan has hired, trained and mentored her sales team so that 85 per cent of her senior managers have been with the company for more than a decade.
 She is credited with mentoring them from junior roles into top global performers.
 She is a role model for women in both business and the sciences.
 Today, three-quarters of her leadership team are women and her sales team as a whole boasts full gender equity.
 Joan's colleagues credit her with building a company culture of quality, innovation and drive, calling her "a true leader who inspires those around her through her incredible energy, determination and willingness to take chances."

 Dr. Rabab K. Ward